 Signs Teens are Already Addicted

 However hard they try, parents are not always able to prevent their children from becoming addicted to a substance or behavior.
 In many cases, it happens so suddenly that there is no hope for preventive intervention.
-According to the Mayo Clinic, there are a number of signs that someone is addicted to something.
+There are a number of signs that someone is addicted to something.
 Some of these are:

 - changes in friends and social patterns